 The minimum academic qualification for entry is a 2:2 honours degree in any subject (or equivalent), or if applying as an internal candidate, the ability to demonstrate the required competences.

 Competition for the programme is tough.
-There are three stages to the application process.
-Stage one consists of an online application form.
-Stage two consists of a series of numerical, verbal reasoning and psychometric tests.
+After the initial application form, you'll first sit the Civil Service Sift Test and, if successful, you'll be invited to take a verbal and numerical reasoning test.
+Stage two consists of an online analytical skills test and situational Judgement Test, and other psychometric tests.
 On successful completion of these tests, applicants move on to stage three, a one-day assessment centre in February/March.

 Applicants need to be European Economic Area (EEA) nationals (including British citizens), Commonwealth citizens, Swiss nationals or, in some circumstances, Turkish nationals.